-Where to send your kids to school – private or public?
-As a substitute teacher in both worlds let me suggest private school reigns supreme.
+Where to send your kids to school – private or public school?
+As a former teacher in both worlds let me suggest private school reigns supreme.
 Not that private school, in particular Catholic education, is perfect.
-More so because Catholic education offers more human advancement than the wretched state of public, secular education.
+More so because Catholic education offers one more advancement of the human intellect than merely covering the study of the material realm.
+Yes, Catholic education thoroughly encompasses the study of the physical world of the sciences and mathematics.
+But, Catholic education goes beyond the sciences and tackles those critical questions that lay in the spiritual realm.
+Conversely, secular education remains silent on pertinent matters outside the realm of the sciences.
 The bleakness in secular teaching is at first subtle to notice.
 However, as one digs below the surface, the flaws of secularism are on full display.

-When you look at the study of religion, the aspect of truth is diminished and the description becomes more loose and ambiguous with little concreteness.
+When you look at the study of religion in secular institutions, the aspect of truth is diminished and the description becomes more loose and ambiguous with little concreteness.
 Here, we notice such phrases as “this research is diverse” and that “religion is affected by cultural and societal change.”
 Ohio State further employs the phrase “society” when they indicate that religion surfaces from “the larger social and cultural contexts in which they exist.”
-In short, what this statement is indicating is that religion is many ideas that came about from a wide variety of cultures.
-Here, there is no truth, rather just a grouping of numerous ideas that emerged from a vague non-authoritative source known as “society.”
+In short, what this statement is indicating is that religion consists of many ideas that came about from a wide variety of cultures.
+Here, there is no truth, rather just a grouping of numerous concepts that emerged from a vague non-authoritative source known as “society.”

 What Ohio State is doing is typical of what every secular university does.
-They teach that religion originates from various social customs and since social customs are ever changing and non-binding there exists no right or wrong answer within religion.
-What is going on here is merely clever word crafting in which the university takes out the truth element in religion and instead simply chants the word “society.”
+They teach that religion originates from various social customs, and since social customs are ever changing and non-binding there exists no truth, no right or wrong answer within religion itself.
+What is going on here is merely clever word crafting in which the university takes out the truth element in religion and instead simply implants the word “society.”
 Thus, all religion is reduced to a meaningless truth-less concept.

 To see the wordplay Marx employs here it is helpful to understand what society is.
 Webster’s defines the word “society” as “a broad grouping of people having common traditions, institutions, and collective activities and interests.”
 The key words are “grouping of people” and “common.”
 In short, society is a large group of people who think similarly.
 Thus, society is when many liked minded people come together.
 What gives society influence is that it comes with strength in numbers.
 Because society is many like-minded “selves,” when you hear the phrase “originated from society” you can also plug in the word “originated from the self.”
 Now that we know the connection, we can see the genesis of Marx and the secular universities strategy.
 They collectively want people to come together under the banner of “society” so they as a group they can determine the truth.
 And there “genius” idea in religion is there is no truth.
 Thus, one does not need to bind himself to a deity as an authority.
 Rather, he can bind himself to – himself or “society” (i.e., many selves) as the central authority.